Jessica Pratt (musician): Musical career

 After she moved to San Francisco, she was introduced to Tim Presley's solo project, White Fence, through Presley's brother, who was her roommate for three years.
 In the following years, Presley heard Pratt's demo songs through her then-boyfriend, who had posted her songs on Facebook.
 He eventually contacted her to release her music.

 Pratt's self-titled debut album was released in 2012 through Presley's label, Birth Records.
-Produced by Craig Gotsill, the album featured the songs that were originally recorded in 2007 over analogue tape.
+The album featured the songs that were originally recorded in 2007 over analogue tape.
 The initial 500 pressings of the album sold out in less than two weeks.
 It received attention from many music websites and magazines, including Pitchfork, Consequence of Sound and PopMatters.

 In January 2014, she revealed the studio version of a new track, "Game That I Play."

 In October 2014, Pratt announced her second album, On Your Own Love Again.
+Pratt toured extensively around this record, both as a headliner and in support of Beach House, Panda Bear and José Gonzáles.
+On Your Own Love Again would eventually be ranked at #85 of Pitchfork's Best Albums of the 2010s.
+"Back, Baby" appeared in the first episode of season three of the show Atlanta, and was sampled by Troye Sivan on his 2023 album, Something to Give Each Other.

 In October 2018, she announced her third album, Quiet Signs, and released a video for a new track entitled "This Time Around".
-Pitchfork reviewed the song, giving it the Best New Music designation and noting a stylistic shift, comparing it to "a Tropicalia version of a Christmas song, or a ’60s jukebox standard playing in a beach town diner during the off-season."
-The album was released in February 2019 on the Brooklyn independent label Mexican Summer.
+Pitchfork reviewed the song, giving it the Best New Music designation and noting a stylistic shift, comparing it to "a Tropicalia version of a Christmas song, or a '60s jukebox standard playing in a beach town diner during the off-season."
+The album was released in February 2019 on the independent labels Mexican Summer and City Slang.
 It was the first one recorded in a proper studio which provided a crystalline sound.
-The Pitchfork review states the album "warps the typically direct, observational role of a singer-songwriter into something altogether more mystifying".
+Pitchfork states the album "warps the typically direct, observational role of a singer-songwriter into something altogether more mystifying".